 What is Glue Made Of?

-Traditionally, horses were the most common source of glue-making materials for many years.
+Traditionally, horses were the most common source of glue ingredients for many years.
 This is because horses are large animals, with bodies full of collagen-producing tissues, and they were once pervasive in human society.
-Now that horses are no longer used for day-to-day transportation and agricultural needs, they are not as commonly used in glue manufacturing.
+Now that horses are no longer used for day-to-day transportation and agricultural needs, they are not as commonly used as ingredients in glue manufacturing.
 Cattle and pigs are more frequently used, with bone and hide glues made from leftovers of commercial meat packing being the most common.

-Other organic glue bases include casein, blood albumin, fish swim bladders and vegetable starch.
+Other organic glue ingredients include casein, blood albumin, fish swim bladders and vegetable starch.
 One of the better-known vegetable-based glues is made from gum arabic derived from the sap of the acacia tree.

 Synthetic "glues" or adhesives are generally made from a combination of polyvinyl acetate (PVA), water, ethanol, acetone and other substances.
 Water is used to modify the glue's consistency; other ingredients control the rate at which the glue dries out.

-Organic glues begin with washing animal hides, bones, and other tissues to remove dirt and debris.
+Organic glues are made by first washing animal hides, bones, and other tissues to remove dirt and debris.
 The animal tissues are then soaked in water to begin softening them and start the process of releasing collagen.

 After soaking, they are treated with lime and acid to facilitate the breakdown of tissue and release more collagen.
 The acid is later removed, and the collagen-and-water mixture is cooked down to produce a thick, gelatin-like substance that can be further purified and treated with other chemicals and ingredients as necessary to create the type of glue desired.